royertiago/unguesser/database_format.md

 The database is divided in two sections.
-The first section contains the questions, and the second contains the database entries, together with their respective answers.
+The first section contains the questions, and the second contains the database entities, together with their respective answers.

 The question section contains the number of questions (lets call Q) followed by Q lines, each line with a question.

-The entry section contains the number of entries
-(lets call E)
-followed by E entries.
+The entity section contains the number of entries (lets call E) followed by E entries.
-Each entry contains its name (in a single line), followed by the number of answers
+Each entity contains its name (in a single line), followed by the number of answers
 (lets call A),
 followed by A pairs `question_index answer`.